msank00/msank00.github.io/_posts/2019-08-05-blog_203_ML_NLP_Part_1.md

 ----

-# What is LSI: Latent Semantic Indexing?
+# What is LSI: Latent Semantic Indexing? (or LSA)

+- LSI is also known as Latent Semantic Analysis (LSA)
 - It's SVD used in information retrieval.

 >> :sparkles: The `term-document` matrix is the basis for computing the similarity between `document` and `query`.
 Can we transform this matrix so that we can get better measure of similarity between document and query?